Straight-six engine: Two-stroke engines

-Some of the 120 possible crankshaft configurations have useful properties, but all of them have a rocking imbalance of some kind which may or may not require a balance shaft, depending on the application.
-This is because the six pistons with six unique phases cannot be "paired" as in the four-stroke case.
-The Detroit engines used a configuration that, once the primary rocking couple was balanced out, was also perfectly balanced at all other rocking couples until 6th-order.
+Some of the 120 possible crankshaft configurations have useful properties.
+Still, all of them have a rocking imbalance that may or may not require a balance shaft, depending on the application.
+The six pistons with six unique phases cannot be "paired" as in the four-stroke case.
+The Detroit engines used a configuration that, once the primary rocking couple was balanced out, was also perfectly balanced at all other rocking couples until the 6th order.
 Mercury came to use a configuration that canceled only the primary rocking couple and was run without a balancer.

-The reciprocating masses of all configurations are still imbalanced at only 6th-order and up in their plane of motion, but the balance of kinetic energy exchange between pistons has improved to a residual 6th-order-and-up inertial torque oscillation compared with the four-stroke design being imbalanced at 3rd-order and up.
+The reciprocating masses of all configurations are still imbalanced at only 6th-order and up in their plane of motion.
+Still, the balance of kinetic energy exchange between pistons has improved to a residual 6th-order-and-up inertial torque oscillation compared with the four-stroke design being imbalanced at 3rd-order and up.

 Crankshaft

-Crankshafts for straight-six engines usually have either four main bearings (i.e. a bearing in between each pair of crankpins and one at each end) or seven main bearings (i.e. a bearing between every crankpin):
+Crankshafts for straight-six engines usually have either four main bearings (i.e., a bearing in between each pair of crankpins and one at each end) or seven main bearings (i.e., a bearing between every crankpin):